 In the summer of 2019, I was a User Experience Research Intern at Google.
 I can’t disclose the details of my project for confidentiality reasons.
 But I can talk about the methods I used and what I learned from the experience.

-My internship lasted three and a half months and I worked in the Android Google App team in London, UK.
+My internship lasted a little less than four months and I worked in the Android Google App team in London, UK.
 I was in charge of leading a qualitative study that used different methods and resulted in a series of new concept ideas and prototypes.

 Desk research and literature review